Don't Get Too Worked Up Over Gentherm's Earnings

 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Considering the numbers on a quarterly basis, the CCC trend at Gentherm looks OK.
-At 71.6 days, it is 14.4 days worse than the average of the past eight quarters.
+At 72.4 days, it is little changed from the average of the past eight quarters.
 Investors will want to keep an eye on this for the future to make sure it doesn't stray too far in the wrong direction.
 With both 12-month and quarterly CCC running worse than average, Gentherm gets low marks in this cash-conversion checkup.